-5 November 2018 – Each year, when a cold wind suddenly kicks out the summer’s heat, our thoughts turn inevitably to winter, to the snow and ice waiting around the corner.
-Winter was once the season to hide indoors or head for ski resort.
+Each year, when a cold wind suddenly kicks out the summer’s heat, our thoughts turn inevitably to winter, to the snow and ice waiting around the corner.

-Apart from the amazing ice and snow sculptures spread over the festival sites, the festival also showcases Japanese street food and drinks in food stalls from across the country.
-From Hokkaido beef, King Crabs to scallops, delicious Japanese foods will warm you up during those cold winter evenings.
+Apart from the amazing sculptures spread over the festival sites, the festival also showcases Japanese street food and drinks in food stalls from across the country.
+From Hokkaido beef, king crabs to scallops, delicious Japanese food will warm you up during those cold winter evenings.
 (By Urbanite Diary)

 Another venue for ice sculptures – this time on the other side of the world – is St Paul Winter Carnival, which dates back to 1886, making it the oldest winter festival in the United States.